 Acquisition Workforce Readiness Drives AAW HCSP

-October 2016 marks the official launch of the Army Acquisition Workforce Human Capital Strategic Plan (AAW HCSP), led by the Army Director for Acquisition Career Management (DACM) Office.
-The AAW HCSP supports Army readiness by investing in the development and engagement of our 37,000 civilian and military acquisition professionals to ensure they have the skills needed to provide equipment and services to our Soldiers.
-The plan establishes goals, objectives and initiatives to support the AAW in their critical function of supporting the fight, improving the force, and building the future.
-Over the next five years, the Army acquisition community will work together to achieve the five goals outlined in the HCSP.
+October 2016 marked the official launch of the AAW HCSP, led by the Army Director for Acquisition Career Management (DACM) Office.
+The AAW HCSP supports Army readiness by investing in the development and engagement of our 40,000+ civilian and military acquisition professionals to ensure they have the skills needed to provide equipment and services to our Soldiers.
+Over the last four years, the DACM Office has worked to implement the AAW HCSP.
+During that time our strategic environment has evolved and Army policy in the Human Capital space has matured.

 How the HCSP Impacts the AAW

 People are the reason we accomplish anything—our mission to equip Soldiers is a human endeavor and requires a human capital planning process to maintain and sustain the highest quality AAW.
 This plan is a reflection of Army’s commitment to the AAW to develop the next generation of leaders and advance the Army acquisition profession.
 The HCSP goals were developed by multiple stakeholders representing various demographics within commands, organizations and acquisition career fields.
-Based on the workforce’s greatest challenges of today and tomorrow, the AAW HCSP addresses five key themes: workforce planning, professional development, leadership development, employee engagement, and communications and collaboration.
+Based on the workforce’s greatest challenges of today and tomorrow, the AAW HCSP addresses four key themes: workforce planning, professional development, leadership development, and employee engagement.
 The purpose of this plan is to support every acquisition professional’s career from recruitment-to retention-to retirement by providing strategic tools and systems, effective communication products and personnel support.

 Leading the AAW HCSP